StringEpsilon/UniversityOfBots/docs/PRIVACY.md

 If you set your timezone via `!g settimezone`, the bot will also store that.

+**4. Reputation**

+Also known as Bayes Points.
+The Bot stores a simple table of month, user ID and score.
+Access to the whole of that information is possible through the `!g leaderboard` command.

 ## Messages and command usage

 Gauss will not keep any record of messages send to it via DMs or in channels it has access to.